 The park is open 10am – 9pm – there is no Early Ride Time during the event (if you are staying in the hotels an alternative perk is provided), if you are visiting with small children remember that an 11 hour day may be a little much for little legs to cope with.

-CBeebies Land closes at 7pm during Scarefest, so make sure you visit these areas earlier in the day and plan around doing other attractions after dark, such as The World of David Walliams.
+CBeebies Land closes at 7pm during Scarefest, so make sure to visit earlier in the day and plan around doing other attractions after dark, such as The World of David Walliams.

 Be aware that although the park aims to offer a family friendly atmosphere, once night falls the majority of the park takes on a more adult tone and on busy days this time of day is popular with teenagers and young adults.

 There is no denying that in general October is a when autumn takes a deep grip on the UK, and although temperatures can be mild during the day, you will often find the weather brisk at best.
 It is also worth remembering that even mild days turn into cold nights.
 Make sure you wrap everyone up warm and consider a change of clothes if you fancy doing any of the water rides (we recommend the Rapids as the most suitable winter water ride)

 The park is big, so plan to spend your time in certain areas before hand and maybe even think about where you would like to eat and drink to prevent racing around the park all day.
 Be aware The Skyride will close as dusk approaches for safety reasons, which will mean you need to be more aware of travelling around after this time.